subashlimbu/project-4/README.md

  ## Successes
 ​
  - One big success was planning at the beginning of the project, when doing the data modeling we had a clear idea of what we wanted to build so the MVC was achieved in a fast and efficient manner.

+ ## Lessons learned
+- The importance of designing your models and the fields correctly was a great lesson learnt.
+In development, by ensuring these are correct it will make accessing and making requests to the API much easier.
+- How to use an Admin Panel
+- A better understanding of PostgreSQL, Django and Python
+- Planning a project for a specific time-frame.
+- Django and Python provide useful information for error handling.

+## Future features
+- Uploading Profile picture.
+- Comment on the products.
+User will be able to post a comment after logged in.
+- A chat feature where users can interact to get suggestions.